kinoraw/kinoraw_tools/README.md

 ![kinoraw addon](/imgs/jumpers.png?raw=true "kinoraw addon")

+#### Skip One Second

+Skip through the Timeline by one-second increments.
+The number of frames to skip is based on render settings for current scene.
+The script enables two new key bindings:

+* shortcut keys **ctrl + shift + left arrow** to skip back one second,
+* shortcut keys **ctrl + shift + right arrow** to skip forward one second.

 #### Cut previous / Cut next

 The timeline cursor jumps from edit point to edit point.
 Edit point is any point of entry or departure of a clip, or the cutting start and end.